 PSPDFDocument in code like

-collectionView:cellForItemAtIndexPath: but keep a dictionary/other data structure around that creates these documents as needed and then returns the same object as you need to access it again.
-This will improve performance quite a lot.
+collectionView:cellForItemAtIndexPath:, but instead keep a dictionary / other data structure around that can create these documents as needed and then return the same object when you need to access it again.
+This will improve performance a lot.
 Using

 NSCache with the

-UID as key and the document as object is ideal.
+UIDs as keys and the documents as objects is ideal.